yossarianirving/personal-website/content/posts/my-first-post.md

 draft: false
 ---

 With my abstention from social media, I've found that I need some place to document my thoughts and projects.
+I doubt this site will be updated regularly, but I'll give it a college try.
 Listed below is the initial batch of posts that I want to make.

  * My homelab
  * How this website is hosted